 Our longer term campaign objectives have been clearly and excellently set out visually on this map.
+If you want a schematic version, this gives you some idea of why we want the Lewisham Spine Cycleway to be brought forward.

 The map is pretty comprehensive, we believe, although isn’t an exhaustive list.
 There are undoubtedly a few things we don’t cover in the map that we would love to add.
 However, we have to be realistic when setting out what we can deal with as a volunteer run group.
 Everybody who gives up their time to work with us have full and busy personal, family and work lives as well.
 So, although we regret leaving a few things off the list, we believe this map sets out a good framework for campaigning and helps those new to the group to understand our priorities.
 We review these on an ongoing basis.